Safe Routes to School E-News

 Partnering with Clif Kid for a healthy Walk and Bike to School Day

 Clif Kid is supporting schools around the country with Walk and Bike School Day kits complete with tips for a great Safe Routes to School activities, reflective stickers, 250 Clif Kid snacks and a congratulations banner kids can sign.
 They are helping us build awareness through a contest and promotions that you may have seen on their Facebook page and have generously made additional kits exclusively available to us.
-Through school relationships with the National Partnership staff spread around the country, we are reaching out to our contacts to distribute these 700 kits.
+Through school relationships with the Safe Routes Partnership staff spread around the country, we are reaching out to our contacts to distribute these 700 kits.
 You can visit our website and share the link to the landing page with your contacts to receive one of our exclusive kits – but hurry they are going fast!